Photography in India: Colonial period

 Photography was introduced in India by the British in the early 19th century.
+The concept of photography spread to India at a fast pace after the invention, introduction, and publicization of the daguerreotype technology in 1839.
+By 1840, advertisements in Calcutta by Thacker, Spink, & Co. for imported cameras started appearing in a periodical titled Friends of India.
+The earliest known or surviving photographic capture within India dates to 1840 and is a lithograph based upon a daguerreotype of the Sans Souci Theatre in Calcutta.
+By the later 1840s, the first known commercial photographic studio began its operation in Calcutta.
+This was followed by photographic societies sprouting up in the 1850s in Bombay (1854), Calcutta (1856), and Madras (1856).
+The purpose of these photographic societies was to promulgate photographic awareness and understanding by the method of holding meetings and annual exhibitions.

 Notable photographers such as Felice Beato and Samuel Bourne spent several years in India, photographing Indian people and architecture.
 Beato covered the Indian Rebellion of 1857 in various cities, and his work is a pioneering effort of war photography.
 Bourne set up Bourne & Shepherd in 1863, and extensively photographed thousands of images of the architecture and landscapes of India.

 The British also conducted efforts to photograph the various castes and tribes of India, as a way of categorising the various people of India, with racist and Orientalist undertones.
 The People of India was a multi-volume study which contained hundreds of such images.
 The early photographers thus presented a highly exoticised view of India, intended to further the colonial agenda.

 Lala Deen Dayal was one of the few native Indian photographers of the 19th century, and the most prolific.
 In the 1880s, he was appointed the court photographer to the Nizam of Hyderabad.

 Photographers such as Kulwant Roy and Kanu Gandhi also documented the events of the Indian Independence movement.